 - Will this match the first occurrence?
 Or all of them?

 $subjectmatch the pattern

 - Will this trigger a warning, if I mess up my regexp?

 - Will this return my value?
 Or my value nested in arrays?

 What should be obvious, is now complicated and causes many questions and assumptions for the reader.

-While using T-Regx, some things are certain.
+While using T-Regx, some things are obvious.
 For example:

 $result must contain the first occurrence.
 It must contain your value.

 It will never contain

 $pattern doesn't match the